-5.2 The Governing Body of Rebecca Cheetham Nursery and Children's Centre is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils.
-We also have a named Governor who champions safeguarding within the school (see previous table).
+5.2 The Governors of Rebecca Cheetham are accountable for ensuring the effectiveness of this policy and our compliance with it.
+Although our Governors take collective responsibility to safeguard and promote the welfare of our pupils, we also have a named Trustee who champions safeguarding within Rebecca Cheetham (see previous table).

-5.3 The Governing Body will ensure that:
+5.3 The Governors will ensure that:

-- The safeguarding policy is in place and is reviewed annually, is available publicly via our website and has been written in line with national and Local Authority guidance and the requirements of Newham Safeguarding Children Board policies and procedures. - Rebecca Cheetham Nursery and Children's Centre contributes to inter-agency working in line with Working Together to Safeguard Children 2018. - A senior member of staff from our leadership team is designated to take the lead responsibility for safeguarding and child protection (DSL); Single Point of Contact (SPOC), and Designated Teacher for Looked After Children. - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance. - Safer recruitment practices are followed in line with the requirements of Keeping Children Safe in Education 2018 - Any weakness with regard to the safeguarding arrangements at Rebecca Cheetham Nursery and Children's Centre that is brought to their attention is remedied without delay. - Policies and procedures are reviewed and approved at appropriate intervals. - A governor for Safeguarding, who will be responsible for liaising with the Head Teacher and DSL over all matters regarding child protection issues, is nominated.
-(The role is strategic rather than operational they will not be involved in concerns about individual pupils.) - The Nominated Governor works with the school to verify the safety of children and provide challenge to the school as appropriate. - A member of the Governing Body (usually the Chair) is nominated to be responsible for liaising
+- The safeguarding policy is in place and is reviewed annually, is available publicly via our website and has been written in line with national and Local Authority guidance and the requirements of Newham Safeguarding Children Partnership policies and procedures. - Rebecca Cheetham contribute to inter-agency working in line with Working Together to Safeguard Children 2018. - A senior member of staff from each school's leadership team is designated to take the lead responsibility for safeguarding and child protection (DSL); Single Point of Contact (SPOC), and Designated Teacher for Looked After Children. - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance. - Safer recruitment practices are followed in line with the requirements of Keeping Children Safe in Education 2019 (link to be updated) - Any weaknesses with regard to the safeguarding arrangements at Rebecca Cheethamhat are brought to their attention are remedied without delay. - Policies and procedures are reviewed and approved at appropriate intervals. - Governors for Safeguarding, who will be responsible for liaising with the Head Teacher and DSL over all matters regarding child protection issues, are nominated.
+(The role is strategic rather than operational they will not be involved in concerns about individual pupils.)
+And a Trustee is nominated to oversee safeguarding across Rebecca Cheetham. - The Nominated Trustee works with Rebecca Cheetham to verify the safety of children and provide challenge to Rebecca Cheetham as appropriate. - A member of the Governors (usually the Chair) is nominated to be responsible for liaising with

-- with the Trust authority and other partner agencies in the event of allegations of abuse being made against the Head Teacher. - All Governing Body members undergo the required Safeguarding training and this is recorded. - Statutory returns, including Section 11, are completed accurately and on time and submitted as required to the appropriate authority. - Required information is provided to the Trust's Safeguarding and Standards Committee for scrutiny and challenge.
+- the Members, other Governors, and other partner agencies in the event of allegations of abuse being made against the Head Teacher. - All Trust members undergo the required Safeguarding training and this is recorded. - Statutory returns, including Section 11, are completed accurately and on time and submitted as required to the appropriate authority. - Required information is provided to Rebecca Cheetham's Safeguarding and Standards Committee for scrutiny and challenge.